10-3-pursuit/project-solo-full-stack-portfolio/README.md

 To complete the frontend, you will need to build a React application that allows for CRUD operations to be performed on a single resource.
 You will also need to display the data _thoughtfully_ and _clearly_.

+1. Use of React Router 6.2.1 is required
 1. All views should include the same navigation bar, which displays the name of the application and a button to create a new resource.
 1. You should have an Index view that presents all of the resources in your database table.
 1. After clicking on a single resource, the app should navigate to a Show view which includes more detailed information about the specific resource.